How to Make Your Own Vitamin D Sun Tanning Lamp

-Worried about Vitamin D deficiency or seasonal affective disorder?
-Looking for a cheaper alternative to the Sperti sun lamp?
+Are you worried about Vitamin D deficiency or seasonal affective disorder?
+Are you looking for a cheaper alternative to the Sperti Vitamin D Lamp?

-In this guide, I’ll walk you through step by step how to build your own vitamin D lamp!
+In this guide, I’ll show you how to build your own vitamin D lamp step by step!

-Since this setup also emits UVA, it can also function as a tanning lamp for those of you looking for that.
+Since this setup also emits a lot of UVA, it should also be able to function as a tanning lamp for those of you looking for that.

 Why Did I Build This?